guiaria/MSR_assignment_2/README.md

 How does your process differ from what’s described in the thesis or implemented in its repo?
 (Why?)

 ## Output delta

+The output data is identical only different in the figure structure which it is irrelevant.
 How does your output differ …?
 (What’s the signiffcance of any differences observed?)

 # Implementation of replication